TomMalherbe/FinalTask/README.md

 and launch ther server with -npm start

-To start the public interface do the same that for the server.
+To start the public interface create a directory with : the nodes modules the public directory the package etc... the src directory

+and start it with -npm start